jennymadsen/DEVintersectionFall2019/_posts/2018-09-27-Dan-Patrick.markdown

 ---
 layout: post
-title:  "Barry Dorrans"
+title:  "Dan Patrick"
 date:   2018-09-27 11:48:33 +0400
-expertise: .Net Program Manager, Microsoft
+expertise: Chief Infrastructure Architect, Solliance
 ---

-Barry is the security curmudgeon for ASP.NET which means he gets to look at the framework, tools and template code, searching for potential insecurities and sometimes even fixing them.
-He also triages publicly and privately reported vulnerabilities before getting someone else to fix them which means he gets all of the fun and none of the responsibility.
+Dan is the Chief Infrastructure Architect for Solliance.
+He leads the DevOps and Infrastructure practice focusing on accelerating the customer's velocity to the cloud.
+Dan has been designated a Microsoft MVP (“Most Valuable Professional”), for Azure and is a 15-year veteran of Microsoft.

 Here are links to his presentation material: